DOI-USGS/sfrmaker/Readme.md

 #### 2) Model grid information
-is supplied by creating a 	[`flopy.utils.SpatialReference`](https://github.com/modflowpy/flopy/blob/develop/flopy/utils/reference.py) instance, as shown in the examples.
+is supplied by creating a 	[`flopy.utils.SpatialReference`](https://github.com/modflowpy/flopy/blob/develop/flopy/utils/reference.py) instance or via a shapefile, as shown in the examples.

 Running the example script